City problem · Frankfurt

 Two partnership-scoring systems.
 One pack.
 US partner banks score for their own exam.

 The EU bank-partnership decision is driven by competitive product, regulatory passporting, PSD2 alignment, GDPR posture, and the European supervisory architecture.
-Partner banks across the EU read fintech files in this order.
+Partner banks across the EU evaluate fintech files in this order.
 A clean EU pack closes a partnership in two to four months as a normal cadence.

 The US bank-partnership decision is driven by the partner bank's own exam-cycle exposure.
 US partner banks supporting fintechs have come under sustained regulator attention.
-The partner bank's risk-and-compliance function reads every fintech counterparty as a contributor to the bank's own exam-cycle risk and weighs the partnership against that exposure.
-Five signals carry the scoring: US-readable BSA/AML programme with named US compliance leadership, US-state regulatory coverage analysis, prior US sponsor-bank relationships, OFAC and sanctions programme summary, and a vendor-management posture that supports the partner bank's examiners.
+The partner bank's risk-and-compliance function judges every fintech counterparty as a contributor to the bank's own exam-cycle risk and weighs the partnership against that exposure.
+Five signals carry the scoring: US-market BSA/AML programme with named US compliance leadership, US-state regulatory coverage analysis, prior US sponsor-bank relationships, OFAC and sanctions programme summary, and a vendor-management posture that supports the partner bank's examiners.

 Per Roland Berger fintech outlook and IMAP fintech sector report, the bank-fintech partnership scoring at US partner banks has tightened materially since 2023.
 White & Case fintech regulatory tracker documents the regulator-side actions that have driven partner-bank caution.